cgranade/cgranade.github.io/_includes/docs/cv.md

 ### Academic Projects ###

-I contribute to the following academic projects:
+I have contributed or am an active contributor to the following academic
+projects:

 - Complexity Zoo
 - [QuaEC](http://github.com/cgranade/python-quaec)